thangarajvisolve/Sample/README.markdown

         $ make

-* This will create following programs on the ../../build
+* This will be created in following directory and to clean all the generated files run the command .

-   To clean all the generated files run the command
+        $ ../../bin/

         $ make clean

-Steps to run the applications:
+STEPS TO RUN THE APPLICATIONS
 -----------------------------

 1. Set OpenSpliceDDS environment using the following command

         $ source /usr/local/HDE/x86.linux2.6/release.com

 2. Start OpenSpliceDDS

         $ ospl start

 3. Start the data generator at the terminal using the following command

         $ ./data-generator

 * Data Generator will wait until it receives a request from publisher and once the request is received then it generates the data

 randomly corresponding to the publisher and send it to the publisher.
 The request can be from any of the three publishers listed below,

-* **BLOOD PRESSURE:**
+* **3. BLOOD PRESSURE:**

 3.1.
 Start the `blood pressure publisher` shall be started by passing the various options suffix to the command .

       $. /bp-pub --

-Available options for are:
+Available options  are:

         --help                   Produce help message